-Planning, Design, and Administration of Multiple Total Rehabs
+Planning, Design, and Administration of Three Total Rehabs

 The City decided to perform an “Extreme Makeover” on the three parking structures and established a $15 million budget.
 The entire project was scheduled to take place over a four year period.
 Walker Consultants was retained as the project consultant to provide a wide range of services for the project:

 - Program management